What is GameCredits (GAME)? A Beginner’s Guide

 The project’s CEO, Sergey Sholom, has a Ph.D. in mathematical modeling and founded Datcroft Games Ltd. in 2004.
 He’s also responsible for creating Pixel Wars, one of the first games listed on GameCredits’s GPlay store.

 Another Ph.D., product director Maxim Sholom brings over 12 years of gaming experience to the team.
 He’s helped produce such successful games as Get the Gun and oversees the development of the GameCredits Mobile Store.

 Currently, the only roadmap available is on the project’s whitepaper.
-Most of the milestones have run their course, but it does indicated that the team plans to focus on integrating decentralized matchmaking and decentralized tournaments in Q1 of 2018.
+Most of the milestones have run their course, but it is indicated that the team plans to focus on integrating decentralized matchmaking and decentralized tournaments in Q1 of 2018.

 GameCredits Trading History

 At the time of this writing, the entire market is a bit worse for the wear, and GameCredits is no exception.
-GAME is down to $1.35 from an all time high of $6.61, and it’s currently ranked 110 on CoinMarketCap.
+GAME is down to $1.35 from an all-time high of $6.61, and it’s currently ranked 110 on CoinMarketCap.